-The Deets, a gossip online talk show loved the controversy from her life much, they hired her as an anchor… Now she shared the latest dirt on celebrities making millions more than she did before.
+The Deets, a gossip online talk show loved the controversy from her life so much, they hired her as an anchor… Now she shared the latest dirt on celebrities making millions more than she did before.

 “Forget I said anything.
 I’m gonna go.”
 She set her empty beer bottle on the bar and went to leave when Kingston grabbed her by the hand.

 She turned back at him and an electric look her in eye answered Kingston’s question… she was not a lesbian.
-She slid her fingers out his grasp.
+She slid her fingers out of his grasp.

 “What do want?
 I came up to you?”

 “Off the record…” Kingston went on to say, but she erupted with laughter.

 “As a gossip anchor, I don’t need any sources to say what I’m gonna say.
 As long as I don’t offend you in person, I can’t get sued, trust me, I checked according to our licensing.”

 “Um, whatever, I’m not offended.
 Um, but to answer your question… Giles understands I like assorted flavors… And tonight, I think I want to try something I haven’t had in a while.”